labplus-cn/mpython-docs/docs/en/library/pythonStd/builtins.rst

 .. function:: hash(object)

-Returns the hash value of the object, (if any). 返回该对象的哈希值（如果它有的话）。Hash value is an integer. 哈希值是整数。The quick key  use to compare elements in the dictionary. 它们在字典查找元素时用来快速比较字典的键。Numeric variables of the same size have the same hash value. 相同大小的数字变量有相同的哈希值
+Returns the hash value of the object, (if any).
+Hash value is an integer.
+The quick key  use to compare elements in the dictionary.
+Numeric variables of the same size have the same hash value.

 ----------------------------------------------------------------